-At the time of its isolation in 2004, researchers studying carbon nanotubes were already well familiar with the composition, structure and properties of graphene, which had been theorised decades earlier.
+At the time of its isolation on 22nd October 2004, researchers studying carbon nanotubes were already well familiar with the composition, structure and properties of graphene, which had been theorised decades earlier.
 A combination of familiarity, extraordinary properties and surprising ease of isolation enabled an explosion in graphene research.
 Andre Geim and Konstantin Novoselov, at the University of Manchester, won the Nobel Prize in Physics in 2010 "for ground-breaking experiments regarding the two-dimensional material graphene".

 By 2013, over 7,000 patents had been issued for graphene worldwide.
 In this same year, the European Union announced a €1 billion euro ($1.37 billion) project involving researchers from 200 research institutes, intended to accelerate the knowledge of its properties and production techniques.*

 Often described as the "wonder material of the 21st Century" – as plastics were to the 20th – revolutionary applications would emerge in later decades including the development of lightweight, ultra-thin, flexible and more durable display screens; the replacement of silicon allowing Moore's Law to continue; highly efficient solar cells; cheaper and faster methods of desalinating water; and various new medical, chemical and industrial processes.